What it is

 Why it matters

 These conversations are valuable twice.
-Once in the moment, because being listened to by a friendly stranger is genuinely therapeutic, a low-stakes version of the thing we pay professionals for.
+Once in the moment, because being listened to by a friendly stranger is genuinely therapeutic, a low-stakes version of the thing we pay professionals for, freely given and freely received.
 And once in the long run, because passing friends are how you keep the talking-to-strangers muscle warm.
-Someone who chats easily with seatmates and barbers finds it much less daunting to speak to the new neighbor or the other parent at practice, and those are the conversations that turn into actual friendships.
-Skip the practice for years and the muscle atrophies right when you need it.
+Someone who chats easily with seatmates and barbers finds it far less daunting to speak to the new neighbor or the other parent at practice, and those are the conversations that actually turn into lasting friendships.

 What to practice